 Safety stock is the extra inventory you keep on hand as a buffer against unexpected events, like a sudden spike in demand or a supplier delay.
 Think of it as your insurance policy against stockouts and unhappy customers.
 The key is to calculate the right amount.
 Too little safety stock defeats the purpose, while too much leads to excess holding costs and potential obsolescence.
 Effective inventory control and warehouse management helps you determine optimal safety stock levels by analyzing your sales data and supplier lead times, ensuring you’re prepared without being overstocked.

-How to Implement Your Inventory Management Strategy
+How to Implement Your Inventory Control Strategy

 Once you’ve chosen your inventory control techniques, it’s time to put them into action.
 A strategy is only as good as its execution, and a consistent, disciplined approach is what separates successful retailers from the rest.
 Implementing your inventory plan requires the same attention to detail and coordination as a multi-store fixture rollout.
 It’s about creating a system that your team can follow day in and day out to keep operations running smoothly and profitably.